ProgrammingInBlood/next-youtube-analytics-scraper/README.md

 - ✅ Uses Puppeteer to mimic real browser behavior and extract required tokens.
 - ✅ ElysiaJS backend with Bun for speed and modern API structure.
 - ✅ Minimal, modern UI with React/Next.js.
+- ✅ Compatible with Android Termux using puppeteer-core.

 ---